phaserjs/phaser/README.md

 * SoundManager.onVolumeChange is a new signal that is dispatched whenever the global volume changes.
 The new volume is passed as the only parameter to your callback.
 * SoundManager.onMute is a new signal that is dispatched when the SoundManager is globally muted, either directly via game code or as a result of the game pausing.
 * SoundManager.onUnMute is a new signal that is dispatched when the SoundManager is globally un-muted, either directly via game code or as a result of the game resuming from a pause.
+* Input.Touch.addTouchLockCallback allows you to add a callback that will be invoked automatically upon a touchstart event.
+This is used internally by the SoundManager and Video objects to handle mobile device unlocking, but is exposed publicly as well.

 ### Updates